Possession and acquisition licence: Transportation of firearms

 The transportation regulations are broken down into two divisions: those for non-restricted firearms and those for restricted or prohibited firearms.
 These rules are laid out in the Storage, Display, Transportation and Handling of Firearms by Individuals Regulations.

-A non restricted firearm may be transported so long as it is unloaded.
+A non-restricted firearm may be transported so long as it is unloaded.
 Such a firearm does not need to be encased or trigger locked.

-A restricted firearm must be disabled by use of a trigger, cable, or other locking device and locked in an opaque case.
+A restricted or prohibited-class firearm must be disabled by use of a trigger, cable, or other locking device and locked in an opaque case.

 An unattended non-restricted firearm left in a vehicle must be locked in the trunk or other compartment, if one is available.
-In order to transport restricted or prohibited firearms, an individual must obtain an authorization to transport.
+To transport restricted or prohibited firearms, a person must obtain an authorization to transport.
 An ATT is generally approved only for individuals to transport a restricted or prohibited firearm to a shooting range for target practice, gun show for sale, to a gunsmith or gun shop or for a competition (e.g.: IPSC).

 An authorization to carry (ATC) allows a person to carry a restricted firearm or prohibited handgun concealed (if specified as a condition of carry) and loaded.
-An ATC for open carry is usually only issued to employees of armoured car companies or for other limited employment reasons.
+An ATC for open carry is usually issued only to employees of armoured car companies or for other limited employment reasons.
 In very rare situations, an ATC may be issued for protection of life, which would allow the holder to have a loaded handgun with them, or at home, without violating safe storage rules that usually require an unloaded firearm to be trigger locked and secured.